yuyuz/FLASH/README.md

 ## Benchmark Datasets

-All the benchmark datasets are publicly available [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets/).
-These datasets were first introduced by [Auto-WEKA](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/) and have been widely used to evaluate Bayesian optimization methods.
+All the benchmark datasets are publicly available [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets).
+These datasets were first introduced by [Auto-WEKA](http://www.cs.ubc.ca/labs/beta/Projects/autoweka) and have been widely used to evaluate Bayesian optimization methods.

 Due to the file size limit, we are not able to provide all those datasets in our Github repository.
-To deploy a benchmark dataset, just download the zip file from [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets/) and uncompress it.
+In fact, only the ``madelon`` dataset is provided as an example.
+To deploy a new benchmark dataset, just download the zip file from [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets) and uncompress it.
 You will get a dataset folder including two files ``train.arff`` and ``test.arff``.
-Move this folder into our ``data`` directory.
-Now you can run the pipeline on this dataset.
+Move this folder into the [data directory](https://github.com/yuyuz/FLASH/tree/master/data), just like the dataset folder ``madelon`` we already put there.

 ## How to Run?

-For benchmark datasets, we build a general data anlalytic pipeline based on [scikit-learn](http://scikit-learn.org/).
-Details about this pipeline are described in the [paper](http://arxiv.org/abs/1602.06468).
+For benchmark datasets, we build a general data anlalytic pipeline based on [scikit-learn](http://scikit-learn.org), following the pipeline design of [auto-sklearn](https://github.com/automl/auto-sklearn).
+We have 4 computational steps with 33 algorithms in this pipeline.
+Details are discussed in the [paper](http://arxiv.org/abs/1602.06468).

+To run this pipeline on a specific dataset, first you need to correctly set the configuration file (``/path/to/FLASH/benchmarks/sklearn/config.cfg``):

+* In ``HPOLIB`` section, change the ``function`` path to ``ml_framework.py`` and the ``data_path`` according to your local setting.
+* In ``HPOLIB`` section, change the ``dataset`` name to whichever dataset you have deployed as the input of pipeline.